HAVE YOU SEEN ME?

-In hopes of learning more about the dispersal, movements, and survival of Kentucky Barn Owls, KDFWR personnel bands Barn Owls, when possible.
+In order to learn more about the dispersal, movements, and survival of Kentucky Barn Owls, KDFWR personnels bands Barn Owls, when possible.
+From 2010-2016, KDFWR banded 208 Barn Owls in Kentucky.
 Owls are banded by qualified KDFWR personnel with federal permits.
 Each owl wears a lock-on aluminum leg band with a unique 9-digit number.
 Information on age and sex are recorded using a combination of measurements and plumage characteristics.
 KDFWR bands nestling Barn Owls at some nest locations and also cooperates with local wildlife rehabilitators to the band and release rehabilitated Barn Owls.
 These owls have been brought to licensed wildlife rehabilitators

 and treated for various reasons including poisoning, vehicle collisions, nest destruction, and falling from a nest.
 When recovered, these owls are banded and released in or near to a vacant nest box that has been installed in suitable habitat.

 Monitoring for Disease and Contaminants

 Starting in 2013 and continuing presently, KDFWR started collecting Barn Owl specimens to test for possible causes of decline.
 Specimens are collected via road-kills, wildlife rehabilitators and reports from the public.
 If you find a dead Barn Owl, please contact Kate Slankard at firstname.lastname@example.org or (800) 858-1549 ext.
 4474.

 Barn Owl nest monitoring, nest box installations and banding will continue as time and funding permits, until the nesting population demonstrates growth and sustained stability.